Day cruise to Dendera temple, tours, prices, booking

 Further details about Day cruise to Dendera temple:

-In fact, it raised by Nectanebo II – last of the native pharaohs 360-343 BC.
+In fact, day cruise to Dendera temple is worthy to try.
+In fact, the temple raised by Nectanebo II – last of the native pharaohs 360-343 BC.
 The features in the complex include Hathor temple which called the temple of Tentyra.
 The temple modified on the same site starting as far back as the Middle Kingdom.
 It continued right up until the time of the Roman emperor Trajan.
 The existing structure built no later than the late Ptolemaic period.
 The temple which dedicated to Hathor, is one of the best preserved temples in all Egypt.